puntonim/painl.es/_posts/2014-07-22-integration-with-orcid.md

 Sandbox vs Production ORCID API
 ===============================
-*"The ORCID **development sandbox** is designed to resemble the production Registry as closely as possible, the only notable differences are with with the Import Works function and that the sandbox does not send email messages to most email addresses.
-Occasionally, the sandbox will be one version ahead of the Production Registry to allow for API developer testing, when this happens we will notify the API Users Group."*
+<i class="fa fa-quote-left"></i> *The ORCID **development sandbox** is designed to resemble the
+production Registry as closely as possible, the only notable differences are with with the Import Works function and that the sandbox does not send email messages to most email addresses.
+Occasionally, the sandbox will be one version ahead of the Production Registry to allow for API developer testing, when this happens we will notify the API Users Group*
+<i class="fa fa-quote-right"></i>

 **Sandbox** API urls: